HiPerCoRe/KTT/Readme.md

 systems are Linux and Windows.

 * The prerequisites to build KTT are:
-    - C++17 compiler, for example Clang 7.0, GCC 8.1, MSVC 14.16 (Visual Studio 2017) or newer
+    - C++17 compiler, for example Clang 7.0, GCC 9.1, MSVC 14.16 (Visual Studio 2017) or newer
-    - OpenCL, CUDA or Vulkan library, supported SDKs are AMD APP SDK, Intel SDK for OpenCL, NVIDIA CUDA Toolkit and Vulkan SDK
+    - OpenCL, CUDA or Vulkan library, supported SDKs are AMD OCL SDK, Intel SDK for OpenCL, NVIDIA CUDA Toolkit and Vulkan SDK
     - [Premake 5](https://premake.github.io/download.html)